See our latest eventsEvents

 Don’t let writing your will be a failed resolution

-Ian Bond, a partner at Higgs & Sons, says personal circumstances can change dramatically over the course of a year, and that the New Year is a perfect time to review your personal circumstances and put in plans for the year ahead.
+Richard Stone, a solicitor in Higgs & Sons' Private Client department, says that personal circumstances can change dramatically over the course of 12 months, and that the New Year is a perfect time to review your situation and put in plans for the year ahead.

-He said: "The start of a new year is a time to look back at what has gone and look ahead to the coming year, making it the perfect time to review your financial planning - especially your will and wealth planning."
+Richard explains: "The start of a new year is a time to look back at what has gone and look ahead at what's to come, making it the perfect time to review your financial planning - especially your will and wealth planning."

-Higgs' private client team has put together five key points to consider when assessing whether your existing will is still suitable, still relevant and still truly reflects your wishes.
+Higgs' private client team has put together five key points to consider when assessing whether your existing will is still suitable, still relevant and still properly reflects your wishes.

-Ian said "If any of these points apply, you should consider contacting us to review your will and lasting power of attorney.
+Richard concludes: "If any of these points apply to your circumstances, you should consider contacting us to review your will and lasting power of attorney.